 Recipe: GF DF Coconut Bread French Toast

-Grain-free, dairy-free French Toast
+Grain-Free French Toast

 Here is a great breakfast comfort food for those lazy mornings over vacation week.
 Originating in Europe, a 5th century Latin recipe calls it Aliter Dulcia (just another sweet dish).
 A 14th century German recipe calls it Arme Ritter.
 All over the world people make French Toast (trust me on this Wikipedia has a listing a mile long).
-In France and other French speaking countries it is called Pain Perdu meaning lost bread.
-Apparently it was a way to use or “reclaim” stale bread.
-Whatever it is called, it may be adapted to whatever bread you have on hand and you can make it grain-free as well as dairy-free.

 The recipe below is a grain-free, dairy-free adaptation of French Toast.
 If you are grain-free but not dairy-free you may use cow milk or cream instead of the coconut milk or cream.
-I used 1/2 of the little tetra boxes of coconut cream (see my resource page for coconut products) diluted with a little water.
+I used 1/2 of the can of coconut milk diluted with a little water.
 Any kind of milk is fine as long as it is free of additives.
-This recipe is also SCD and GPAS legal as long as you use a milk product that is homemade.
-The coconut cream has a drop of xanthan gum which is not allowed on these diets.
-This was a HUGE hit so make sure you make enough for everyone.
+This recipe is also SCD and GAPS legal as long as you use a milk product that is homemade or free of additives.

 Coconut Bread French Toast